Analyzing iShares MSCI Emerging Index Fund's Unusual Options Activity | Benzinga

 Analyzing iShares MSCI Emerging Index Fund's Unusual Options Activity

-Shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $52.54.
+iShares MSCI Emerging Index Fund (NYSE:EEM) shares experienced unusual options activity on Thursday.
+The stock price moved down to $52.45 following the option alert.

 - Sentiment: BULLISH